alex-saunders/glicky/README.md

 This is just one idea to increase the features that Glicky provides.
 Nonetheless, the project has aims to include a whole host of features, all with the aim of making modern web development easier to learn and accessible to everyone.

+---

+(The mouse emoji is because Glicky provides a Graphical User Interface that you control with a **mouse**.
+That makes sense... right?)